smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/08 - Cross Join.md

 *  Permutations are a way of arranging a set of items in a specific order.
 For example, if you have the set of items {A, B, C}, there are 3!
 (3 factorial) or 6 possible permutations: ABC, ACB, BAC, BCA, CAB, CBA.

-*  Combinations, on the other hand, are a way of selecting a subset of items from a set, without regard to the order.
+*  Combinations, conversely, are a way of selecting a subset of items from a set without regard to the order.
 For example, if you have the set of items {A, B, C}, there are 3 C 2 (read as "3 choose 2") or 3 possible combinations: AB, AC, BC.

 ---------------------------------------------------------------------------------

-We will be using the following tables that contain types of fruits and their quantity.
+We will use the following tables that contain types of fruits and their quantity.

 [The DDL to create these tables can be found here.](Sample%20Data.md)